When Did the Wild West Really End?

 1907: End of Indian Territory

-The year 1907 is a possible candidate year for the end of the Wild West because it marked the end of Indian Territory.
+The year 1907 is a possible candidate year for the end of the Wild West because it marked the end of Indian Territory, a designated land for displaced indigenous groups — and often, a lawless land where outlaws like Cherokee Bill and Rufus Buck once roamed.
 Indian Territory originally encompassed all lands west of the Mississippi that were not incorporated into any state.

 However, according to the Encyclopedia of the Great Plains, by the 1820s, Indian Territory amounted to the present-day state of Oklahoma, where Native Americans of the “five civilized tribes” from the southeast, the Cherokee, Seminole, Creek, Chickasaw, and Choctaw were forced to relocate.
 Native American policies changed in the later part of the century which sought to assimilate Native Americans.